-Clearly indicate the spatial boundaries (local and regional study areas) to be used in assessing the potential adverse and beneficial environmental effects of the proposed project.
-The EIS must contain a justification and rationale for all boundaries chosen.
-It is important to note that the spatial boundaries for the VEC may vary.
+Clearly indicate the spatial boundaries (local and regional study areas) that were selected to be examined in order to identify environmental effects.
+The EIS must contain a justification and rationale for all boundaries chosen including a reference to which models and data are being utilized.